EDCD/EDDN/schemas/TEMPLATES/journalevent-README.md

    version of this Schema's Journal event name.
 4. For new Journal-based schemas no key renames should be necessary.

-   If there are no renames of key names for this Schema, then edit the `Key Renames` section to contain only the text `None.`.
+   If there are no renames of key names for this Schema, then remove the `Key Renames` section.

    Where such renames *are* required do **NOT** attempt to list them all here.
    That would just require updating them both here and in the actual Schema.